 Bitumen Paint is a durable product.
 Under ideal conditions, the painting will last for a long time.
 Whereas, in the case of roof painting, you need to make a tough-up every two to three years to prevent any cracking.
 You can apply a further coat with sun reflective Bitumen Aluminum Painting to get more durability.

-- Bitumastic Paint is used in water tanks but not recommended for drinking water tanks.
+- Bitumastic paint is used in water tanks but is not recommended for drinking water tanks.

 - It can be used as a protective coat over various materials like wood, ferrous and non-ferrous metals, and concrete layouts.

 - Bitumen paints are available only in black color.